 First, I initialize the menu bar object and define the menu bar’s general properties: opacity, background color, and size.
 Following that, I define each of the “File” and “Build” submenus, and add the appropriate menu items to each one.
 For each of the menu items, I specify the ActionListener – that is, what happens when that particular menu item is clicked.
 Because each menu item corresponds to a particular command for CMD, the ActionListeners essentially send their namesake as a command to CMD.
 The only exception is the “Build Project” menu item, which, before telling CMD to “build”, first sends commands to update the project properties based on the text fields from the header pane and also the class name from the hierarchy pane, then sends the command “create” in case it is a first time build, and finally, tells CMD to “build.”
 All of this together results in the whole menu bar for EasyAndroid.

-The header pane below the menu bar is also quite simple in implementation, despite taking a long to reach this type of implementation.
+The header pane below the menu bar is also quite simple in implementation, despite taking a long time to reach this type of implementation.
 As previously mentioned, the header pane contains four project properties.
 For the display of these properties, each property is given a label and text field combination, which functions as a name-value pair.
 The array of the text fields is maintained through an instance variable, so that the values of these text fields can be retrieved later, upon project compilation.
 The properties are initialized, and then set in a “two-by-two” grid (because the labels and text fields each count as separate elements, the grid is technically two-by-four).
 In addition to these project properties, the header pane also includes a light blue divider line, using the class JSeparator, which serves to visually separate the header and component sections.
 And aside from positioning the header pane itself in relation to the rest of window, that is all of the header.

 Finally, the components pane, to no surprise is the most complicated of the three sections.
 Specifically, the components pane is itself a container of five smaller items, some of which themselves are containers of more items.
 As mentioned above, this outside container utilizes a horizontally-aligned BoxLayout in order to simply display its child items in a row.
 While this could be managed through SpringLayout, using BoxLayout is more natural – adding a new pane, for example, would require a minimal amount of additional code, since the positioning of the pane would be taken care of.
 Other than that, the outside container is quite simple, aligned below the header pane.
 This outside container (the components pane) is held as an instance variable for the purposes of updating the interface upon various events.